AmaiamUlHaque/Pacemaker/DCM/docs/README_GUI.md

 5. Login with your credentials

 ### Using the Interface
-1. Select a pacing mode by clicking one of the four mode buttons
+1. Select a pacing mode (including DDDR) by clicking the desired button
 2. The parameter form will update to show only relevant parameters
 3. Edit parameter values as needed
 4. Click "Save Parameters" to validate and save
 5. Click "Load Parameters" to restore saved values
+6. Click "Transmit to Device" to send parameters; hold the **Hold Ventricular Inhibit** button to momentarily pause ventricular pacing while leaving the atrial channel active (simulated pushbutton bonus functionality)
-6. Click "Logout" when finished
+7. Click "Logout" when finished

 ## Technical Details